 Filing taxes as a waiter or waitress can be stressful.
 Not only are you responsible for reporting, sharing and keeping record of tips, but you may also have job-related expenses that you have to pay on your own.
-Thankfully, the IRS allows you to deduct certain unreimbursed, job-related expenses that you incur in the course of your work.
+Thankfully, for tax years 2017 and prior, the IRS allows you to deduct certain unreimbursed, job-related expenses that you incur in the course of your work.
 If you keep meticulous records of your expenses, you’re able to write off several things you need for waiting tables that could result in a lower tax bill, or even a refund, at tax time.

 Keeping Accurate Records